 - An increased tolerance to the effects of alcohol

 - A physical dependence on alcohol to avoid symptoms like shaking, nausea, headaches, irritability, sweating, or anxiety

 - Frequent attempts to stop drinking without success

 - Feeling guilty and worried about one’s drinking, yet still being unable to stop

 - Isolation from friends or family in order to hide the extent of a drinking problem

 Many individuals who abuse alcohol will deny the problem if they are confronted by loved ones.
 If they do admit to having a problem and attempt to quit on their own, it is likely that they will relapse.
 Relapse is one of the primary symptoms of alcoholism, and it should not be viewed as a sign of weak willpower or a lack of desire to get sober.
 Instead, the individual should be encouraged to seek treatment through a structured, supportive rehab program that provides the resources necessary to achieve long-term abstinence.

-How Alcohol Abuse Is Treated
+How to Treat Alcohol Abuse